What does “abunai” mean in Japanese?

 - abunakat – 危なかっ (あぶなかっ) : one conjugation of “abunai”.
 This can have a smooth connection with “ta”.

-From these two components, we can understand that “abunakatta” is literally the ta form of “abunai”.
-In Japanese, ta forms of words can work as their past tense forms.
-So, we can say “abunakatta” to mean ‘was dangerous’, ‘were dangerous’, or such in Japanese.
-Let me explain this usage through the example sentence below.
+From these two parts, we can understand that “abunakatta” is literally the ta form of “abunai” and means ‘was dangerous’, ‘was unsafe’, ‘was insecure’, or such in Japanese.
+Let me explain how to use this form through the example sentence below.

 Example #3: how to say “was dangerous” in Japanese

 This is a typical usage of “abunakatta”.
-When we want to use the past tense form of “abunai”, this ta form is the best choice.
+When we want to use the past tense form of “abunai”, this ta form is the best option.

 Below are the definition and meanings of “abunakute”.